YoshiFujii

 contact

-Yoshitaka Fujii is a resident artist and instructor at Baltimore Clayworks.
-Yoshi, from Fukuoka, Japan, moved to Hattiesburg in 1996 and received a B.A. in Foreign Language and a B.A. in Anthropology in 2000 from the University of Southern Mississippi.
+Yoshitaka Fujii is a resident artist, instructor, and gallery manager at Baltimore Clayworks in Maryland.
+Yoshi, from Fukuoka, Japan, moved to U.S. in 1996 and received a B.A. in Foreign Language and a B.A. in Anthropology in 2000 from the University of Southern Mississippi.
 In addition, he received a B.F.A. in Sculpture with an emphasis in Ceramics in 2002 and an M.A.T.L. in English as a Second Language in 2003.
-After working as a resident artist in Natchez, MS, he attended Southern Illinois University Carbondale where he earned his M.F.A. in Ceramics in 2008.
+After a residency in Natchez, MS, he attended Southern Illinois University Carbondale where he earned his M.F.A. in Ceramics in 2008.